Client Successes

 Coyne v.
 JP Morgan Chase

 Peoria County Circuit Court (Peoria, IL).
 Obtained summary judgment on behalf of a national financial services claim in an asbestos case.
 The case was originally filed in Cook County, Illinois, but on defendants’ motion the case was moved to the more favorable jurisdiction of Peoria County.
-In Peoria County, Mark Malloy successfully argued that the Plaintiff failed to satisfy the “frequency, regularity, and proximity test” required in Illinois asbestos litigation.
+In Peoria County, Attorney Mark Malloy successfully argued that the Plaintiff failed to satisfy the “frequency, regularity, and proximity test” required in Illinois asbestos litigation.

 Wolfe v.
 Moran Food